Élégie

 Baritone Saxophone and Piano

 Élégie, Op.
 24 by Gabriel Fauré, arranged for Bari Saxophone and Piano.
 Composed in 1880, It is one of many significant works for cello written by French composer Gabriel Fauré. Élégie, Op.24 was conceived as the slow movement of a cello sonata.
 The sonata was never completed. Élégie was first performed in 1883 and later published as a stand-alone piece.
-The piece begins with a melancholy them in C minor that gives way a lighter, more cheerful B-theme.
-The second theme builds to an intense transition before returning to a passionate re-statement of the original theme then fades to a quiet ending.
+The piece begins with a melancholy theme in C minor that gives way a lighter, more cheerful second theme.
+The second theme builds to an intense transition before returning to a passionate re-statement of the original theme before fading to a quiet ending.

 Fauré later orchestrated this work for cello and orchestra.
 Many other arrangements exist as solo with piano.
 This version is for solo baritone saxophone with piano.
 It is in the original key of C minor/E-flat major.
 The bari sax part extends well into the altissimo range as shown below.
 Alternate notes are provided in the part for performers who do not wish to play altissimo.